byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Separate kitchen remnants**, think aroma.
 Different organics have different benefits aromas and textures.
 Separate citrus fruits like Orange, Lemon, Lime and Pineapple into a dedicated bin, these create a fantastic and powerful cleaning enzyme.
 Other aromatics and medicinal plants and flowers such as Ginger, Aloe Vera Lemongrass, Tea, Plumeria, Rose ... can be added for a luxurious whole body healing wash product.

+Create a separate catch-all bin for everything else like veggie scraps, purely for 'compost', garden use and drains.
+Or add these to the [Bokashi](./soilAlchemy.md) pro-biotic soil building bin.

 ![flowers](./enzymeImages/flowersPlumeria.jpg)

 **Use Airlocks for an anaerobic environment.** Keeping the ferment clean and free of insects.
 This is important for a nice functional product and for safety, **containers may burst if the gasses are not released.** Plastic containers are best suited for this reason.
 Repurposed plastic milk containers are perfect.

 ![air lock](./enzymeImages/airLock.jpg)

-It’s a great idea to have a catch-all bin for everything else like veggie scraps that is just purely 'compost' for the garden and drains.
-Or add these to the [Bokashi](./soilAlchemy.md) pro-biotic soil building bin.

 - Cut the ingredients into small pieces to let them break down faster.
 - Make sure all the organic ingredients are covered by the sugar water.